watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this hands-on lab, you will assist with completing this POC with a subset of the application codebase.
 You will create a build agent based on Linux, and an Azure Kubernetes Service cluster for running deployed applications.
 You will be helping them to complete the Docker setup for their application, test locally, push to an image repository, deploy to the cluster, and test load-balancing and scale.

-> **IMPORTANT**: Most Azure resources require unique names.
+> **Important**: Most Azure resources require unique names.
 Throughout these steps, you will see the word "SUFFIX" as part of resource names.
 You should replace this with a unique handle (like your Microsoft Account email prefix) to ensure unique names for resources.

 ## Solution architecture